Chemical Formula Of Cooking Oil

 3. Double Bond Position and Configuration:

 The position of double bonds within the fatty acid chain is crucial.
 The nomenclature of omega-3 and omega-6 fatty acids reflects the position of the last double bond from the methyl end (omega-end).
 The configuration of the double bond (cis or trans) also affects the properties and health implications of the fatty acid.
-Trans fats, formed through partial hydrogenation, are generally unhealthy and should be minimized in the diet.
+Trans fats, formed through partial hydrogenation, are generally unhealthy and should be minimized in the diet That's the part that actually makes a difference..

 Chemical Variations Across Different Cooking Oils